kaltura/playkit-js/docs/configuration.md

 >>### config.playback.textLanguage
 >>##### Type: `string || "auto"`
 >>##### Default: `""`
->>##### Description: Defined default captions language.
+>>##### Description: Defines the default captions language
->>If captions with the defined language is exists, this text track will be selected as the initial text track.
+>>If captions for the defined language are available, this text track will be selected as the initial text track.
 >> #### Example:
 >>```js
 >>var config = {